TWan777/side/spec/cca/app/04-liquid-staking/README.md

 The Liquid Staking is a CCA app enables users to deposit ETH into Lido before its peggyed on the SIDE chain.
 This allows users to obtain rewards from both Lido and the SIDE chain.
 This app only works on ethereum for now.

 In this app, the vault is a contract controlled by the TSS network.

+## Definition
+ - The `Vault Contract` is a contract exclusively managed by the TSS network.
+It can perform more intricate transactions compared to a regular TSS account, including LSD transactions.

 ## Technical Specification

 ### Transaction Flow